Raising Cane’s Sauce (Copycat)

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from me every week!

-So, what is Cane’s sauce exactly?
 To the untrained eye, Raising Cane’s dipping sauce looks similar to Thousand Island dressing.
-It uses similar base ingredients and emerges the same salmon color.
+This creamy, tangy sauce uses similar base ingredients (ketchup and mayonnaise) and produces the same salmon color.
+The restaurant describes it as “tangy with a little bit of spice,” which largely comes from the tomatoes and extra spices.

 A spoonful of homemade Raising Cane's sauce